danielisangedighi/react-springboot-CRUD-REST-API/README.md

 ### Build React front-end

-On a Terminal, do the following:\
+On a Terminal, do the following:

-Run `npx create-react-app react-crud-frontend`\
+Run `npx create-react-app react-crud-frontend`

-Run `cd react-crud-frontend`\
+Run `cd react-crud-frontend`

 Run `npm install axios`

 ### Start React front-end

-On a Terminal, do the following:\
+On a Terminal, do the following:

 Run `npm start`

-This will run the app in the development mode.\
+This will run the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

----
-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.
----

 ## SpringBoot Back-End
 ---
 ### Start SpringBoot back-end